Solly Kaye

 Kaye became involved in protests against slum landlords.
 Although initially he experienced hostility from the church, he gradually won them over; the Franciscan Neville Palmer declared that "it is not a sin to vote for Solly Kaye" and John Groser claimed that "Solly Kaye is the one remaining prophet of the Lord amid all the prophets of Baal on Stepney Council".
 In 1963, Kaye disguised himself to attend the auction of Eileen Mansions, a tenement in Whitechapel.
 Once inside, he threatened that anyone who bought the property would experience trouble from him and the tenants, and the property did not sell.
 This won over anti-communist priest Joe Williamson, who thereafter recommended that his parishioners should vote for Kaye.

 Kaye stood for election in Stepney at the 1955 general election and again in 1959, 1964, 1966 and 1970, taking six to eight percent of the vote on each occasion.
-However, he was elected to Stepney Borough Council, holding his seat for fifteen years; in later years, on its replacement, the London Borough of Tower Hamlets.
-He also stood unsuccessfully for London County Council, and for the Greater London Council in 1964 and 1967, taking the party's best vote share in the city on each occasion, peaking at 10.7% on the second occasion.
+However, he was elected to Stepney Borough Council, holding his seat for fifteen years; in later years, on its replacement, the St Mary's ward of the London Borough of Tower Hamlets.
+He also stood unsuccessfully for London County Council, and for the Greater London Council division of Tower Hamlets in 1964 and 1967, taking the party's best vote share in the city on each occasion, peaking at 10.7% on the second occasion.